 About Me

-I am a DPhil (PhD) student in Robotics & AI at the University of Oxford.
-I am working with Professor Ioannis Havoutis at the Dynamic Robot Systems Group at the Oxford Robotics Institute.
+I am a DPhil (PhD) student in Robotics & AI at the University of Oxford, supervised by Professor Ioannis Havoutis at the Dynamic Robot Systems Group at the Oxford Robotics Institute, and Professor Alessandro Abate at the Department of Computer Science.
 I am also proud to be a student in the AIMS CDT.

-My main interests are in enabling robots to learn (loco-)manipulation skills, with a focus on generalization across manipulation tasks and real-time adaptation to the observed task environment dynamics (such as stiffness or weight).
+My research focuses on enabling robots to learn manipulation skills, with a focus on generalization across semantically different tasks (expressed as natural language or formal logic commands), and real-time adaptation to the observed task environment dynamics (such as stiffness or weight).
+My work draws heavily on state-of-the-art methods in AI and machine learning, such as multi-task reinforcement learning.

-I graduated from the University of Oxford with a MEng (First Class) in Engineering Science in 2023.
-My Master’s project was on loco-manipulation skills for quadruped robots with arms, and I developed motion- and task-planners for industrial manipulation tasks such as tightening a valve, ultimately deploying on a real robot in the lab.
-This work evolved into researching adaptive robot behaviour that enables a robot to intelligently react to observations it makes during task execution, such as adjusting its manipulation strategy to apply more torque to a stiff valve.
+Prior to my DPhil, I graduated from the University of Oxford with a MEng (First Class) in Engineering Science in 2023.
+My Master’s thesis was on loco-manipulation skills for quadruped robots with arms, and I developed task- and motion-planners for industrial manipulation tasks such as tightening a valve, ultimately deploying on a real robot in the lab.

 I have a great passion for robotics; I believe that robots have the potential to revolutionise the modern world for the betterment of society, and I hope that my work will help realize this future.